Loving Someone With Mental Illness: Choose How You Show Up

 We can choose to bloom amidst the manure and in the cracks of the cement.

-We can even choose to decide that manure is the most nutrient rich soil for plants to bloom.
-And that the flower blooming out of the crack in the cement is stunning.
+And that a flower blooming out of a crack in the cement is stunning.

 Previous